edouardkoehn/project-template/README.md

 This is a template repository for starting a new Python project.

-It uses [Poetry](https://python-poetry.org/) for dependency management and versioning.
+It uses [UV](https://docs.astral.sh/uv/) for dependency management and versioning.
 Basic [CI/CD](https://github.com/resources/articles/devops/ci-cd) is set up using [GitHub Actions](https://github.com/features/actions).
 The testing framework is [pytest](https://docs.pytest.org/en/stable/), and we use [pre-commit](https://pre-commit.com/) to enforce code formatting and maintain code quality.
+The virtual environment is managed using [venv](https://docs.python.org/3/library/venv.html) that is integrated with uv.

 The CI pipeline installs the project using the `pyproject.toml` file and automatically runs the included unit tests.
 We **strongly** suggest that users use [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) to set up its virtual environment.